cseanburns/personal_knowledge_mgmt/src/2b-working-with-gen-ai.md

 it can give false answers, deceive us, or lead us astray in other ways.

 In short, as I was told when I was growing up, <q>don't believe everything you read,</q>
-and I believe axiom is as important as ever.
+and I believe that axiom is as important as ever.
 In addition to the keys to success listed above, verify everything AI tells you.
 Part of the work of this course is to learn how to use information resources to do just that.